About

 Heart Cells Foundation – Creating a new field of medicine in the 21st Century.
 The ability to use a person’s own Stem Cells to repair their heart is revolutionising the practice of medicine.
 Our goal is to make this treatment readily available to everyone.

-Having funded Phase 1 and 2 of the Regenerate Trials, we are now planning Phase 3 and we are funding the Compassionate Treatment Programme headed by Professor Anthony Mathur at St Bartholomew’s Hospital treating patients with their own Stem Cells to regenerate their damaged heart.
+The charity funds the Compassionate Treatment Programme headed by Professor Anthony Mathur at St Bartholomew’s Hospital treating patients with their own Stem Cells to regenerate their damaged heart.
+This is the first unit of its kind in Europe.

 The Heart Cells Foundation chair is Jenifer Rosenberg OBE who is pictured here with her late husband, Ian, and Professor Anthony Mathur.